Saturday, July 25, 2020

 [3] Eric Hornung’s translation of The Book of the Heavenly Cow is in William Kelley Simpson ed., The Literature of Ancient Egypt: An Anthology of Stories, Instructions, Stelae, Autobiographies, and Poetry (New Haven: Yale University Press, 2003)

 Graphics: Top: Hathor with cow ears.
 Photo taken by RM in the Louvre.
 Bottom The Hathor Checkout.
 Beyond a simple mastaba tomb, we see Hathor, as divine cow, moving through waving stalks.
 The soul departing on the journey to the Duat (Otherworldl) hopes to be received and blessed by her.
-From the Egyptian Book of the Dead (Papyris of Ani)
+From the Egyptian Book of the Dead (Papyrus of Ani)

 Tuesday, July 21, 2020